Call Us

 Researchers from Boston Consulting Group, which surveyed more than 3,000 people in the US and Europe, found that working women spend an average of 15 hours a week more on unpaid domestic labour than men.
 Meanwhile work-life conflict is linked to 'poor physical and mental health, and life dissatisfaction'.

-“Women, rather than having it all, are still often ‘doing it all’,” Dr Campbell said.
-“They are running homes, raising children, often working full-time, looking after elderly parents.
-We used to call these women the sandwich generation because they were juggling responsibilities.
-Increasingly, as we live longer, it will be more like the club sandwich generation.”
+“Women, rather than having it all, are still often ‘doing it all’” Dr Campbell said.
+“They are running homes, raising children, often working full-time and looking after elderly parents.
+We used to call these women the 'sandwich generation' because they were juggling responsibilities.
+Increasingly, as we live longer, it'll be more like the 'club sandwich generation'”.

-“The benefit of being around family 24/7 has often quite stressful in reality – and alcohol can become the prop.”
+“The benefit of being around family 24/7 is often quite stressful in reality – and alcohol can become the prop.”

 He said people often turned to alcohol as a coping strategy, which it wasn’t, and depression and anxiety were often overlooked.
 “Women need support, and access to support.